Alireza867599/deeplearning_projects/README.md

 # deeplearning_projects
-my deeplearning_projects  of tehran university course
+these are my projects of tehran university in deeplearning_course